thundering-silence/DEMU/README.md

 ## Accomplishments we are proud of

 I am quite proud of having built this protocol by myself in a few days.
-It has been fun to imagine and release something that - albeit only on the surface and with an exetremely limited set of features - resembles DAI.
+It has been fun to imagine and build something that - albeit only on the surface and with an exetremely limited set of features - resembles DAI.

 ## What we learned